 No matter what, I usually choose seeds that are heirloom variety.
 That means they haven’t been cross bred and if you save the seeds from your fruit and plant them next year, you’ll get the very same thing.
 If you have any other questions, let me know!

-And that’s it!
-Like I mentioned earlier, it’s super simple process, but it does take foresight and a little diligence in order to be successful.
-It’s totally worth it!
+That’s it!
+Like I mentioned earlier, growing zucchini vertically is a super simple process, but it does take foresight and a little diligence in order to be successful.
+Getting more out of limited space is totally worth it!

 This is great!
 I grew yellow squash this year, first time ever and it was a bit if a disaster.
 The plant ended up getting powdery mildew and a lot of the squashes weren’t very edible.
 Most were dry and hallow on the inside and the skin was too tough.
 There were probably a lot of things I did wrong.
 But I do think growing vertically will help with a few of these things, and I’m very interested in saving space!
 You mentioned in your article you don’t sauté your variety…may I ask what variety of zucchini you grew for this article and which you would suggest for sautéing?
 From what I’ve read Black Beauty is most common among gradeners.